How To Become More Conscious In Your Decision Making

 The gut-brain connection

 What you eat (and drink) affects every cell in your body.
 In his book The Biology of Belief, Bruce Lipton talks about how our thoughts affect our cells.
 If you are living in a perpetually stressed place, imagine what kind of thoughts are being passed to your cells.
-Who will respond in the best way that they know-how, which might not be very conscious.
+The cells will respond in the best way that they know-how, which might not be very beneficial.

 I certainly feel that the better my diet the better my ability to listen to my gut.
 Maybe that’s just me?